-Textile's project.

-- 267. An article, garment or outfit constructed by a 14 year old or older exhibitor enrolled in the clothing and textiles project. - 268.
+- 246. An article, garment or outfit constructed by a 10to 13-year-old exhibitor enrolled in the Sewing and Textile's project. - 247.
+An article, garment or outfit constructed by a 14year-old or older exhibitor enrolled in the Sewing and Textiles project. - 248.
 Recycled Clothing all ages.